 If you’re job hunting and money is tight, then handing over $139 (or more) may seem a daunting prospect.
 However, it could be money well spent if it helps you to find work faster.
-Personally, I see it as a good investment in yourself and your future career – and there’s the option of spreading the cost with monthly payments.
+Personally, we see it as a good investment in yourself and your future career – and there’s the option of spreading the cost with monthly payments.

-Remember – ZipJob offers a free trial that can help to improve your CV while giving you a taste of the company’s services.
+Remember – ZipJob offers a free trial that can help to improve your resume while giving you a taste of the company’s services.
 As such, if you’re not happy with forking out $139+ then you can always opt for the free trial first.

-Who is ZipJob Good for?
+Who Is ZipJob Good for?

 It’s a competitive world out there, so making sure your resume ends up at the top of the pile can be a tricky business.
 ZipJob can help you do just that.

-Who is Zipjob Less Good for?
+Who Is Zipjob Less Good for?

-ZipJob is less suited to those who are applying for positions at smaller, independent businesses that don’t use ATS software.
-The service can still be useful in terms of CV presentation and showcasing your skills.
+ZipJob is perhaps less suited to those who are applying for positions at smaller, independent businesses that don’t use ATS software.
+The service can still be useful in terms of resume presentation and showcasing your skills.
 However, it’s arguably less good value for money if you’re not going to benefit from the ATS optimisation in any way.

 Is ZipJob Good for Freelancers?